 At its October 15th meeting, South Korean Monetary Policy Committee lowered the base rate by 25 basis points to 2.0 percent to boost the country’s economic growth.
 It is the second rate cut in the last three months, bringing the policy rate to a record low.

 The Committee considers that, although the trend of economic recovery in the US has become more evident, the sluggishness of economic activities in the euro area has continued while trends of economic growth in emerging market countries have differed from country to country.
-The Committee forecasts that the global economy will sustain its modest recovery going forward, centering around the US, but judges that the possibility exists of its being affected by the changes in global financial market conditions stemming from the shift in the US Federal Reserve’s monetary policy stance, by the prolongation of economic sluggishness in the euro area, by the weakening of economic growth in some emerging market countries, and by geopolitical risks.
+The Committee forecasts that the global economy will sustain its modest recovery going forward, centering around the US, but judges that the possibility exists of its being affected by changes in the monetary policies of major countries, by the prolongation of economic sluggishness in the euro area, by the weakening of economic growth in some emerging market countries, and by geopolitical risks.

-In Korea, while exports have sustained a favorable pattern and consumption has improved somewhat, the Committee judges that the recoveries of consumption and facilities investment have been inadequate and that the sentiments of economic agents remain weak.
+In Korea, while exports have maintained generally favorable movements the Committee judges that the recoveries of consumption and facilities investment have been inadequate and that the sentiments of economic agents remain weak.
 On the employment front, the number of persons employed has expanded steadily, led by increases in the 50-and-above age group and in the service sector.
-The Committee expects that the negative output gap in the domestic economy will gradually narrow going forward, although the time of its disappearance will be somewhat later than previously forecast.
+The Committee expects that the negative output gap in the domestic economy will gradually narrow going forward, albeit at a moderate pace.